 do the same things any children do--play with each other, go to school and help around the house.
 In the past, Indian kids had more chores

 and less time to play, just like early colonial children.
 But Wampanoag children did have cornhusk dolls and toys such as miniature bows

 and arrows and hand-held ball games.
-Like many Native Americans, Wampanoag mothers traditionally carried their babies in
+A Wampanoag mother traditionally carried her baby in

 What were men and women's roles in the Wampanoag tribe?

 Wampanoag men were hunters and sometimes went to war to protect their families.
 Wampanoag women were farmers and also did most of the child care and cooking.